Validating the OS environment

-Verify that the host implements the 64-bit verison of the x86 instruction set:
+Verify that the host implements the 64-bit version of the x86 instruction set:

 - If the output is x86_64, the architecture is 64-bit.
 Proceed to the next step.